wariskhan1/Software-Engineering-Coursework/User Cases/Defining_User_Cases.md

 * A use case is a descreption of how someone who uses a process or system will achieve a goal.
 * it`s most commonly linked with software systems, although it may be used to any process.
 * use case diagram resembles the overall activity in the system and what roles are played in the system.
+* A use case diagram is graphic depiction of the interactions among the elements of a system.
 *